2686 Oak Hill Rd. Bath, Ohio 44210 – for GPS use Peninsula, Ohio 44264

 HALE FARM & VILLAGE

-Please refer to specific events or contact us for details.
+Please refer to specific events or contact us for details about special winter programming.

 Adults (age 13 & up) – $12